helldotrs/books/art-of-clean-code-the.md

     10. Single responsibility principle
     11. Test
     12. Small is Beautiful
             Avoid "God Objects" / monolithic code blocks
     13. The law of Demeter
             An object should only communicate with its immediate neighbors
-    14.
+    14. You aint gonna need it
+    15. Dont use too many levels of indentation
+    16. Use metric
+            to track complexity
+    17. Boy scout rule and refactoring
+            "Leave the campground cleaner than you found it"